navcoin/NavHub/content/news/2018-06-06-navcoin-core-4-2-0-released-navcoin-around-the-world.md

 ### Technical updates

-After successfully going through the restesting process, the pull request for NavCoin Core 4.2.0 has been approved and the updated code merged into the mainnet.
+After successfully going through the retesting process, the pull request for NavCoin Core 4.2.0 has been approved and the updated code merged into the mainnet.
 This soft-fork enables the accumulation of NAV in the Community Fund ahead of the Fund’s launch in the coming months.
 It also fixes the Clock Sync bug caused when a staker has their computer set to the wrong date.

 Here’s a quick recap on what NavCoin 4.2.0 achieves for the Community Fund: